-Annie Glenn, the lifetime companion and the wife of national icon John Glenn, has been a steadfast alter ego for her hero husband, but she hasn’t spent her entire life living in his shadow.
+Annie Glenn, the lifetime companion and the wife of national icon John Glenn, was the steadfast alter ego for her hero husband but she didn't spend her life living in his shadow.

-For more than five decades, Annie wrestled with the cumbersome burden of a severe stutter, which pulled apart and severed her speech.
-With the everyday experience of 85 percent of her words getting hung up, she knew every time she opened her mouth something could, and usually did, go awry.
+For more than five decades, Annie wrestled with the burden of a severe stutter, which pulled apart and severed her speech.
+She was an 85 percent stutter, meaning she would become “hung up on 85 percent of the words she tried to speak, which was a severe handicap,” as John Glenn put it.
+She knew every time she opened her mouth something could and usually did, go awry.

 She lived in mortal fear of the simple tasks most people take for granted – using the telephone, taking public transportation and going shopping.
-After many years of failed therapy, Annie discovered a program in the 1970s that helped her eliminate faltering speech.
+After many years of failed therapy, Annie discovered a program at Hollins University in the 1970s that helped her eliminate faltering speech.

 The metamorphosis that followed allowed her to blossom into a champion for those with communication disorders.
-Now she publicly shares her heart-rending personal story to draw attention to these little understood speech predicaments.
+She publicly shared her heart-rending personal story to draw attention to these little-understood speech predicaments.

 She is an adjunct professor with the Speech Pathology Department at The Ohio State University’s Department of Speech and Hearing Science.
 Since 1987, she has presented a national award, named “The Annie,” an individual who is recognized by the American Speech-Language-Hearing Association (ASHA) that best exemplifies “Mrs. Glenn’s own invincible spirit.”